Not sure if Ohm Fitness is right for you?

 Potential Mitigations

-• Your attorney can confirm the franchisor's corporate history to ensure no predecessor entities have been omitted from the disclosure.
+- Your attorney can help confirm the franchisor's history and ensure no predecessor information has been omitted.

 Pattern of Litigation